raphaelgyory/django-rest-messaging/docs/django-rest-messaging.md

 ### Add information about participants

 When serializing messages, django-rest-messaging will by default return them with a list containing the id of their readers.
-No additionnal information about these readers will be provided, because it might not be available (ie, because the information about the User is saved in another database).
+No additionnal information about these readers will be provided, because it might not be available (ie, because the information about the User instance is saved in another database).
 You might want to change this behaviour, for instance by providing their username too.
 This can be done by setting settings.REST_MESSAGING_SERIALIZE_PARTICIPANTS_CALLBACK to a function that returns the desired serialized User object.
 The callback will be automatically called by the thread serializer, which will use it to render the information about the thread's participants.
 The tests.test_serializers module provides such an example:

 ```python